IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - The system shall provide multiple payment methods (credit card, UPI, net banking).
 - The system shall confirm the order after successful payment.
 - The system shall send an order confirmation email/SMS to the shopper.
-- Vendors shall be notified when an order is placed for their products and shall have the ability to process the order.
+- Vendor shall be notified when an order is placed for their products and shall have the ability to process the order.

 ### 3.5 Payment Processing
 Description: The system processes payments securely and maintains payment history for shoppers.